Exhaust Corrosion: How To Spot It & How It’s Caused

 Your ears can also prove as useful as your eyes.
 If you hear any unusual sounds coming from your exhaust, or if it’s become noticeably louder, you might have corrosion damage.
 This is particularly common when the silencer rusts and is no longer able to, well, silence.

-Can You Drive With A Corroded Exhaust?
+Driving With A Corroded Exhaust

 Driving with a corroded exhaust may not pose any immediate problems that will result in your car breaking down, but you might end up pulled over at the side of the road by order of your local police force.
 This is because they have every right to legally take your car off the road (and punish you accordingly) if your vehicle is producing an obscene level of emissions, whether that’s in the form of toxic fumes or noise.